Mahesh0334/My-Websites-Lists/README.md

 ### Hi there 👋

+Hello eveery one, this is my first repository file here.

+- 👋 Hi, I’m @Mahesh0334

+- 👀 I’m interested in contributing for some projects based on Java, Html, CSS.

+- 🌱 I’m currently doing my Bachelors in Computer Science Engineering.

+- 🐝 I'm still a beginner.

+- 📫 Reach me through mahe4334@gmail.com

 <!--
 **Mahesh0334/Mahesh0334** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.